 The designer, inventor and President of Ventera Energy Corporation, Elliott Bayly, a Duluth MN native, received his undergraduate degree in Electrical Engineering from M.I.T., Master’s Degree from Stanford University, and a PhD from the University of Minnesota.
-His extensive experience not only included the design of the Ventera 10kW Wind Turbine but also included design and manufacture of the WhirlWind line of 1000 to 4000 watt wind generators and the Whisper line of 500 to 4500 watt turbines sold to and now manufactured by Southwest Windpower.
+His extensive experience not only included the design of the Ventera 10kW Wind Turbine but also included design and manufacture of the WhirlWind line of 1000 to 4000 watt wind generators and the Whisper line of 500 to 4500 watt turbines sold to Southwest Windpower.

 After 3 years of design, prototyping and field testing, Ventera Energy Corp was proud to present to the world it’s all-new 10 kilowatt VT10 Wind Turbine in 2007, with exclusive taper leg self-supporting tower and the first ever dual wind and solar input, dual peak power tracking 12 kilowatt VI12 Synchronous Inverter.

 Ventera Energy Corporation ceased operations in July 2011 and the technology was purchased the Managing Directors of North Coast Wind & Power, LLC, an Ohio based company and Ventera Wind, Inc. was formed in September 2011.